Failips/SimPoS/README.md

 Implemented simulator for PoS protocols Algorand, Gasper and hybrid protocol CasperFFG.
 Tested on NS-3.31

+THIS BRANCH CONTAINS full package for installation from step [Installing with full SimPoS archive](#installing-with-full-simpos-archive)

 ### Table of Contents
 1. [Instalation](#installation)
     1. [Installing with full SimPoS archive](#installing-with-full-simpos-archive)